 I wanted to help them get up but they said it’s okay; they can do it on their own.
 I picked up the bicycle and tried to help the auntie brake her bicycle, but I couldn’t keep it still.
 The brake is not the standard kind that I’m familiar with.
-I tried to fix the chain, but I didn’t know how.
+I tried to fix the chain, but I didn’t know how to.

-Basically, I’m not much of a practical help.
+Basically, I’m not much of practical help.
 Not surprising since I’m an INFJ and an enneagram type 4w5.
 I’m better at observation and offering insights.
 Luckily, the scooter guy knew how to fix the bicycle and all that.

 I waited for them to exchange their phone numbers and helped the auntie steered her bicycle back to her home.
 Both the auntie and the guy were very grateful to me and thanked me multiple times.
 But the thing is I didn’t even do much!